tim1993/iot-central-firmware/README.md

 ## Azure IoT Central Device / Platform Sample projects

+Modification by tim1993 - This firmware shows how it is possible to store data permanently with the MXChip, so that set values are retained even after a restart.
+You can find the modified version in MXChip/mxchip_advanced.

 Reference firmware / sample implementation repository for some of the supported devices / frameworks.

 - **Are you looking for a particular device sample?**